 Money Transfer Companies

 These companies are increasingly dominating the transfer corridors to Ghana.
-They use the latest technologies to ensure your money gets to your loved ones fast and cost-efficiently.
-There are two main ways you can send money to Ghana through money transfer operators (MTOs).
+They use the latest technologies to ensure your money gets to your loved ones fast and cost-efficiently, therefore being one of the best ways to send money to Ghana from the United States.
+There are two main ways you can send money through money transfer operators (MTOs):

 Why Use Money Transfer Services to Send to Ghana

-MTOs tick a lot of boxes for anyone looking for a convenient way to send money to Ghana.
+MTOs tick a lot of boxes for anyone looking for a convenient way to send money from the USA to Ghana.
 Curious about why you should consider using money transfer services when sending your next remittance to your loved ones in Ghana?
 We list some of the reasons below:

 Transaction Fees – Inter-bank transfers are usually expensive compared to MTOs.
 Most money transfer service providers leverage the number of transactions to charge low rates to their customers.
 That said, you need to compare across the different providers for the best fees.